shajidhasan/bikiron-python-course/Curriculum/lessons.md

 9. Hello World Program

 ### Day 2
-1. How the program is interpreted
+1. How a program is interpreted
 2. The Python interpreter
 3. Variables
 4. Numbers and arithmetics